 Homemade rolls hot out of the oven are a holiday must!
 Choose from these delicious recipes to have hot rolls that will soak up the butter and make your guests smile.
 For more ideas, here is our complete list of Thanksgiving Breads.

-These soft, fluffy tender potato pull-apart rolls are a family favorite.
-They’re perfect for special occasions and are a great way to use up leftover mashed potatoes!
+Everyone will love these soft, fluffy Potato Rolls.
+They’re perfect for special occasions and an excellent way to make the most of leftover mashed potatoes!

 What is Thanksgiving without desserts?
 We have some many great dessert recipes, we had to categorize them into sections!
 So, have some fun and pick a few Thanksgiving dessert recipes from the categories below.
 For more ideas, here is our complete list of Thanksgiving Desserts.